Gas safety in your home

 Used wisely, gas is instant, reliable, efficient and safe.
 However, like any other form of energy it must be treated with respect to prevent accidents.

-The Energy Safety Service has prepared a booklet containing valuable information on safe natural gas and LPG usage in the home - A Guide to Living Safely with Gas.
+The Energy Safety Service has prepared a booklet containing valuable information on safe natural gas usage in the home - A Guide to Living Safely with Gas.

 You can also visit the new Gas Safety website for more information.